finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 [EXPERIMENTAL] DeleteChartOfAccounts: Delete a Chart of Accounts

-Delete the given chart of accounts.
+Delete the given Chart of Accounts.

 ### Example